About the Challenge

 - Category 12 – Champions Class (first place winners from the previous year)

-The top three agencies in each category receive a placement letter, a plaque, challenge coins, and lodging for the awards ceremony in Orlando.
-Each placing agency may receive up to five rooms for the event.
+The top three agencies in each category receive an official placement letter, plaque, challenge coins, and lodging for the annual Training and Recognition Event held in Orlando each July.
+Each placing agency will receive up to five rooms for the event, covered by the Florida Law Enforcement Liaison Program.
 The top agency in the Champions Class is awarded the Champions Cup, a perpetual trophy engraved with the agency’s name and retained for one year, along with a miniature version for permanent display.

 How to Submit an Application